Updated 30 November 2021

-There will be no change to our online sessions and remote support services because of the national lockdown announced on 4 January 2021.
+There is no change to our online sessions and remote support services because of the national lockdown announced on 4 January 2021.

 Coronavirus vaccine for people living with cancer

 We know people with cancer have a lot of questions about the coronavirus vaccine.
-Macmillan has put together comprehensive information that will answer some of your questions here.
+Macmillan has put together comprehensive information on vaccines that will answer some of your questions.

 You should still contact your doctor if you notice a change that isn't normal for you or if you have any possible signs and symptoms of cancer.